vavenCV/dbus2mqtt/docs/flows.md

 # Flows

 **dbus2mqtt** allows you to add additional processing logic (flows) for when events occur.
-Configuration is best done in yaml and a complete example can be found here: [MPRIS to Home Assistant Media Player integration](https://github.com/jwnmulder/dbus2mqtt/blob/main/docs/examples/home_assistant_media_player.md)
+Configuration is done in yaml and a complete example can be found in [home_assistant_media_player.yaml](https://github.com/jwnmulder/dbus2mqtt/blob/main/docs/examples/home_assistant_media_player.yaml) which is part of the [MPRIS to Home Assistant Media Player integration](https://github.com/jwnmulder/dbus2mqtt/blob/main/docs/examples/home_assistant_media_player.md) example

 Flows can be defined on a global or dbus subscription level and can be triggered by any of the following events: